CircaVictor/actblue-analysis-1378435/README.md

 ## Why?

 There currently exists a **HUGE** gap in accurate timely reporting around all things Campaign Finance.
 We feel that it's every citizen's right to be accurately informed in a timely manner.
-Exporting this dataset to the public is a statement to that commitment.
+Open sourcing this analysis and dataset is a public statement to that commitment.

 ## Who?

 Hello, nice to meet you, we are team [Circa Victor](https://circavictor.com).

-Looking for more?
+Looking for deeper analysis?
 Contact us at [team@circavictor.com](mailto:team@circavictor.com).

 ## Data Breakdown